May Maadham: Soundtrack

-The soundtrack was composed by A. R. Rahman with lyrics by Vairamuthu.
-Rahman initially wanted to include a rap song, at a time when the genre was still nascent in India, but scrapped the song as he felt it did not suit the score.
-The song "Margazhi Poove" is set in Hindolam raaga, while "Enmel Vizhundha Mazhaithuli" is set in Kapi.
-In a 2018 interview, Vairamuthu recalled that after he had written most of the lyrics for "Margazhi Poove", Rahman wanted him to write further lyrics for "a short tune that plays between the BGM".
-Vairamuthu felt it was impossible to fit words into the tune but Rahman remained adamant.
-Though irritated, Vairamuthu accepted the challenge and found the perfect lyrics: "Venba...
-Paadivarum Vandukku/ Senthaen...
-Thandhuvidum sempookkal/ Konjam...
-Paadavarum Pennukku/ Sandham...
-Thandhuvidum Mynahkkal".
-Rahman reused the songs in the Hindi film Love You Hamesha (2022).
+The film's soundtrack was composed by A. R. Rahman, with lyrics penned by Vairamuthu.
+Rahman initially considered including a rap song in the soundtrack, at a time when the genre was still emerging in India, but ultimately scrapped it, feeling it did not suit the overall score.
+The song "Margazhi Poove" is set in the Hindolam ragam, while "Enmel Vizhundha Mazhaithuli" is set in the Kāpi ragam.

+In a 2018 interview, Vairamuthu recalled that after he had completed most of the lyrics for "Margazhi Poove", Rahman asked him to write additional lyrics for "a short tune that plays between the BGM".
+Vairamuthu initially considered the task impossible, but did so at Rahman's insistence, writing an abbreviated set of lyrics for the scene.

+Rahman later re-used much of the soundtrack for May Maadham in the 2022 Hindi film Love You Hamesha.